SnapMirror unified replication basics

 A baseline transfer under the default unified data protection policy MirrorAndVault

-makes a Snapshot copy of the source volume, then transfers that copy and the data blocks it references to the destination volume.
-Like vault archiving, unified data protection does not include older Snapshot copies in the baseline.
+makes a snapshot of the source volume, then transfers that copy and the data blocks it references to the destination volume.
+Like vault archiving, unified data protection does not include older snapshots in the baseline.

 How unified data protection relationships are updated